Completing Your Doctoral Degree

 Step 0: Pre-checks (optional)

 Pre-checks are used to answer formatting questions (e.g., use of tables, graphs, and charts), embargo/delayed release questions, or questions related to the degree granting process.
+See below on this page for specific formatting requirements.

 To request a pre-check, you may email a PDF of your entire dissertation to degree coordinator alexandra.walter@wisc.edu.
 If you would prefer to meet in person, email alexandra.walter@wisc.edu to arrange a time.